johnnovak/gridmonger-site/source/introduction.rst

 ************

-A few years ago, I decided to play some old-school dungeon crawlers that I had missed out on as kid.
-I was looking for some software tool to replace traditional pen-and-paper mapping.
+A few years ago, I decided to play some old-school dungeon crawlers that I had missed out on as kid, so I started looking for some software tool to replace traditional pen-and-paper mapping.
 Unfortunately, none of the readily available solutions were to my liking.
-Spreadsheet applications (a popular choice among many RPG enthusiasts) are too fiddly and slow to work with; the dungeon mapping tools I could find were either overcomplicated, too barebones, unattractive, or just didn't have the type of keyboard-driven interface I was looking for.
+Spreadsheet applications (a popular choice among many RPG enthusiasts) are too fiddly and slow to work with, and the dungeon mapping tools I could find were either overcomplicated, too barebones, unattractive, or just didn't have the type of keyboard-driven interface I was looking for.

 And that last point is the critical one.
 An RPG with say ten 32×32 dungeons has 10,240 cells in total.
 On average, only about 30--50% of those are cells